imark114/Chaka_back-end/README.md

     All other APIs are for authenticated users

 ## 🛠 Build With
+- Django
-Django, Django REST Framework, SQLite
+- Django REST Framework
+- SQLite